cw: violence, blades, persecution, body control, body horror

 She looks around in a panic.
 Eyes sweep over the hard-format floor.
 It’s gone.
 Like it never existed.

-It feels sick and wrong, that it’s so good at controlling her holic flow.
+It feels sick and wrong, that it’s so good at controlling her Holic flow.
 She casts her eyes over the Ghouls.

 She likes not being feral, not having stitched lips and missing eyes for reasons no one could ever understand.
 She wouldn’t choose to be feral.